wikimedia/mediawiki-extensions-Wikibase/docs/components/repo-taintedreferences.md

 The Tainted References component spans both View and Repo components and directories.

-By default all tainted references functionality is disabled.
+By default, all tainted references functionality is disabled.
 In order to enable it, please see the [taintedReferencesEnabled] setting.

-[taintedReferencesEnabled]: @ref md_docs_components_repo-taintedreferencesEnabled
+[taintedReferencesEnabled]: @ref repo_taintedReferencesEnabled